ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 NSX-V highlights:
 -	VMware-centric.
--	Designed for SDN within vSphere (single pain of glass for network virtualization in the vSphere UI).
+-	Designed for SDN within vSphere (single pain of glass for network virtualization in the vSphere user interface).
 -	Uses VXLAN encapsulation protocol (supported by most third-party vendors).
 -	Physical NICs are not owned by NSX-V they are assigned to the virtual distributed switches (vDS) SDDC-Dswitch-Private and SDDC-Dswitch-Public.
 -	Terminology differences Distributed Logical Router (DLR) for east-west traffic and Edge Service Gateway (ESG) for north-south traffic.